tommyswang/Data-Scrapper/Final Delivery/Documentation Directory/DesignDocument.md

 **Project goal**: Develop a web application that can convert tables from HTML, PDF, Form, and REST API data sources into CSV files.

 **Stakeholders**:
-Tia Pope
-Nick Thomas
-Elizabeth Shivers
+Tia Pope, Nick Thomas, Elizabeth Shivers

 ## 1 User Interface
 The user interface consists of multiple interfaces.
 The main interface is the home page where the users will select from four parsing options.
 ![](./UI_1.png)